ankushjagadale40/Frontend-Mastery/qr-code-component-main/README.md

 First challenge of Frontend mastery.
-I have create a simple QR code scanner by using html and css.
+I have created a simple QR code scanner by using html and css.